 Furthermore, the entire sales team, customer service, as well as the majority of our office staff are located in the home office.

 Our working hours are permanently, flexibly adjusted and we work every week so that your shipments can still be delivered on time.

 If the 7-day incidence in Germany is above 100, the following measures will be taken:

 Source: Der Spiegel

-Take care of yourself and stay healthy!
+Take care and stay healthy!

 Your Team – PARCEL.ONE

 KEYWEB considers it its duty to provide services that comply with and optimize a positive eco-balance.
 With Green Hosting – KeyEco they set a clear sign for acting consciously in the sense of our environment and go one step further.